Aligning Distributionally Robust Optimization with Practical Deep Learning Needs: Experiments

 \section{Experiments}

 We evaluate \texttt{ALSO} in several setups characterized by significant data heterogeneity.
 Specifically: \begin{itemize} \item \textbf{Learning from Unbalanced Data} (Section \ref{sec:unbalanced_data}).
 We evaluate \texttt{ALSO} in an extremely class-imbalanced setup.
 Here, we assign weights to individual objects (i.e., no grouping is used). \item \textbf{Tabular DL} (Section \ref{sec:tabdl}).
 Tabular data is central to many real-world industrial problems and is often characterized by complex data heterogeneity, such as heavy-tailed and non-symmetric targets, extreme distributional shifts, and class imbalance (see Table \ref{table:tabdl-datasets-properties} for details).
 In this setup, we assign weights to individual objects (i.e., no grouping is used). \item \textbf{Robust Training to Adversarial Attacks} (Section \ref{sec:robust_adversarial}).
 The considered attacks vary in strength, which makes some easier to defend against than others.
 In this task, we assign weights to the attacks rather than to individual objects (i.e., grouping is used). \item \textbf{Distributed Training} (Section \ref{sec:distributed_learning}).
 Data heterogeneity is a well-known problem in distributed training, making it a natural setting to evaluate \texttt{ALSO}.
-Here, we assign weights to the workers instead of the objects (i.e., grouping is used). \item \textbf{Split Learning} (Section \ref{sec:split_learning}).
-Similar to the distributed setting, heterogeneity arises from multiple workers.
-We amplify this effect by modeling a situation where one worker joins the training later than the others.
+Here, we assign weights to the workers instead of the individual objects (i.e., grouping is used). \item \textbf{Split Learning} (Section \ref{sec:split_learning}).
+The heterogeneity arises from split learning formulation: model with shared encoder trains on different tasks.
 In this experiment, we assign weights to each class, not to individual objects (i.e., grouping is used). \end{itemize}